maurymarkowitz/Peoples-Computer-Company-code/README.md

 ## V3N1 [September 1974](https://archive.org/details/1974-09-peoples-computer-company)

 No new programs, but starting with this issue they began re-printing older games.
 These contain modifications, relatively minor in many cases and often limited to renumbering and REM statements, but enough to justify putting the new versions here.
+Later issues have no changes at all and those are not duplicated.

 - p.
 24 number - from V1N1
 - p.
 24 bagels - from V1N2